alirezaebg/Order-Service/README.md

 5. Mongodb Atlas

 ## Database model
-Please checkout the content of the model folder on the server side
+Please checkout the content of the models folder on the server side.

 ## Testing (using Jest)
 Not completed but Jest would have been used!